bench87/gocd-docker/README.md

-This is the repository which contains the Dockerfiles and supporting scripts for:
+aThis is the repository which contains the Dockerfiles and supporting scripts for:

 https://registry.hub.docker.com/u/gocd/gocd-dev/